 (d) when a Collegiate administrator re-enters the bargaining unit.
 Implementation of a reduction in teaching staff with tenured or probationary appointments shall be subject to the provisions of Clauses 20.04 and 20.05.

-20.02 Reduction of teaching staff for reasons of Clause 20.01 (a) above shall occur only after efforts to alleviate the financial insolvency by economies in all other segments of the budget have been undertaken and after all reasonable means of improving the Collegiate's revenues.
+20.02 Reduction of teaching staff for reasons of Clause 20.01 (a) above shall occur only after efforts to alleviate the financial insolvency by economies in all other segments of the budget and after all reasonable means of improving the Collegiate's revenues have been undertaken.

 20.03 Where reduction of teaching staff appears necessary, the Association shall be invited to consult with the Dean of Collegiate and the President prior to November 15th to discuss possible action, the reasons for it, and possible alternatives and solutions for the next academic year.